patil6717/Sem6-Project/README.md

-Tour And Travel Booking And Management System USing Laravel B.Sc.
+Tour And Travel Booking And Management System Using Laravel(PHP framework) B.Sc.
 It 6th Sem Project In Department Of I.C.T.
 In Veer Narmad South Gujarat University GUided By MR. Tejash Shah

-This System has Two Side 1)Admin 2)User
+This System has Two type of user  1)Admin(for Agency) 2)User(for user looking for services)

-There Is Main Three Functionality Are Available In This Project 1)Trip
+There Is Main Three main services provided  In This Project 1)Trip
 2)Tour
 3)Bushiring